-Arsenic in water can be a big surprise when South Berwick homeowners get their laboratory water test results back.
-Activities that could have left arsenic residuals include apple orchard spraying, coal ash disposal, and use of some pressure treated wood.
-However, arsenic in water also occurs naturally and is a tasteless, odorless and colorless contaminant.
+Activities that could have left arsenic residuals include apple orchard spraying, coal ash disposal, and use of some pressure treated wood, however, it also occurs naturally and is a tasteless, odorless and colorless contaminant.
 While there are serious health threats associated with ingestion, there are effective methods for removing arsenic from well water.
-For details on potential health affects, see the link at: http://www.who.int/mediacentre/factsheets/fs372/en/
+For details on potential health affects, see the link at: http://www.who.int/media.

-The primary forms of Arsenic in well water are Arsenic III and Arsenic V. As many arsenic removal media have a low capacity for removing Arsenic III from the water, converting it to Arsenic V (which is easier to remove) is a common approach.
+The primary forms of Arsenic in well water are AS III and AS V. As many arsenic removal media have a low capacity for removing AS III from the water, converting it to ArS V (which is easier to remove) is a common approach.
 As such, determining the ratio of the two in the water is critical in allowing the design and implementation of a water treatment system that will effectively and safely remove it from the water.
 There are methods to oxidize the Arsenic III and convert it for ease of removal from the water supply.
-For a full article on this topic which we’ve had published in Water Technology Magazine, go to our publications section and click on the Arsenic removal article at http://h2ocare.com/publications/
+For a full article on this topic which we’ve had published in Water Technology Magazine, go to our publications section and click on the Arsenic removal article at https://h2ocare.com/publications/

 WATER TESTING & ANALYSIS